jetsonhacks/buildLibrealsense2TX/README.md

 Some RealSense cameras have a tracking module.
 Here's some more info on that:

 TM1-specifics:
-    * Tracking Module requires *hid_sensor_custom* kernel module to operate properly.
+Tracking Module requires *hid_sensor_custom* kernel module to operate properly.
 Due to TM1's power-up sequence constrains, this driver is required to be loaded during boot for the HW to be properly initialized.

 In order to accomplish this add the driver's name *hid_sensor_custom* to `/etc/modules` file, eg:
-      ```sh

 $ echo 'hid_sensor_custom' | sudo tee -a /etc/modules`
-      ```

 <h2>To Do:</h2>